open-dynamic-robot-initiative/odri_control_interface/readme.md

 _(LAAS members: this is the case for your home directory when using office computers)_

+C++ demos also need to be run as root.
+Compilation produces binaries named `odri_control_interface_*`.

+Change the Ethernet interface the master board is plugged to by editing the relevant `config_*.yaml` file, then _re-build the binaries_

+You can get the ethernet interface by runnning `ip a`

 ### License and Copyrights

 License BSD-3-Clause